NeoTeo/gmp-ios-builder/README.md

 Config:
 * `./buildIosGmpFramework -g`

-Build all (it requires few minutes):
+Build all (This can take a while):
 * `./buildIosGmpFramework -b`

 Build framework: